regisphilibert/rp_hugo/content/post/partials-series/part-2/index.md

   # seo tags...
 {{ end }}
 ```
 But the above trickery was limited to basic parseable types like strings or integer and slices or maps of the later.
-There was no way to safely return a complex object like a Page or a File and certainly no collections of pages.
+There was no way to safely return a complex object like a Page or a File and certainly no collection of pages.

 Then came Hugo 0.55.0, the `return` statement and _returning partials_!